zhujian7/pytools/README.md

 There are 4 options/arguments you can specify:

-1. `--github_user`: Your GitHub username, if not specified, the default value is `zhujian7`.
+1. `--github-user`: Your GitHub username, if not specified, the default value is `zhujian7`.
 The tool will clone the repos from the forked repo of the user.
-2. `--from_branch`: The branch name of the konflux CEL to be updated from, if not specified, the default value is `backplane-2.8`
+2. `--from-branch`: The branch name of the konflux CEL to be updated from, if not specified, the default value is `backplane-2.8`
-3. `--to_branch`: The branch name of the konflux CEL to be updated to, if not specified, the default value is `main`.
+3. `--to-branch`: The branch name of the konflux CEL to be updated to, if not specified, the default value is `main`.
 It is also the PR's target branch.
+4. `--dry-run`: Run the tool in dry-run mode, will not create PRs and push changes to the forked repo when specified.
-4. `repositories`: A list of repositories to process, if not specified, all foundation **MCE** repositories will be processed.
+5. `repositories`: A list of repositories to process, if not specified, all foundation **MCE** repositories will be processed.

 #### Example1: create a PR for all foundation MCE repos to update the CEL from `backplane-2.8` to `main`